Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 -

-Examples of acceptable electronic signatures are, but not limited to:
+Examples of acceptable electronic signatures include but aren't limited to:

 - Chart 'Accepted By' with provider's name, designation